rgalindo33/resume/content/index.md

 My goal is to help companies succeed building quality products that impact and empower people using them.

-I'm constantly working on improving my skills and workflow to become more productive as a programmer and as a team member.
-I also enjoy helping younger programmers and put extra effort in coaching and inspiring them, and setting good example.

 What I can do
 -------------